Voters across New York and New Jersey will head to the polls on (or before) Tuesday, Nov. 2.

 Oct.
 8, and received by your board of elections no later than Wednesday, Oct.
 13.

-In-person early voting for the general election will begin on Saturday, Oct.
-23 and run through Sunday, Oct.
+In-person early voting for the general election began on Saturday, Oct.
+23 and runs through Sunday, Oct.
 31.

 Election Day will be held on Tuesday, Nov.
 2.